opencybersecurityalliance/kestrel-lang/docs/language.rst

   in the variable.
 Some records may miss attributes that other records have, and it is common to see empty fields in the table printed.

-- If not familiar with the data, a user can use ``INFO`` to list all attributes and pick up some attributes to write the ``DISP`` command and ``ATTR`` clause.
+- If you are not familiar with the data, you can use ``INFO`` to list all attributes and pick up some attributes to write the ``DISP`` command and ``ATTR`` clause.